Frequently Asked Questions

 Is ECZ-ID open source?

-The ECZ-ID SDK and starter kits are available through TrustOps.
+The integration patterns and schemas on this site are public.
 The infrastructure is operated by EcoCitizenz as a managed service.
 Contact TrustOps for licensing details.

 Still Have Questions?